George Murray, 6th Duke of Atholl: Life

 In 1846, Murray succeeded his uncle John Murray, 5th Duke of Atholl, to the Atholl estates and peerages.
 The same year, he became a Deputy Lieutenant for Perthshire and in 1853 was invested as a Knight of the Thistle.

 In October 1854, shortly before the death of the Jacobite pretender Charles Edward Stuart, Count Roehenstart, Atholl welcomed him as a guest at Blair Castle.

-He served as 66th Grand Master Mason of Scotland from 1843 to 1863 and was Grand Master of England from 1843 until his death in January 1864.
+He served as 66th Grand Master Mason of Scotland from 1843 to 1863 and was Grand Master of England from 1843 until his death in January 1864, aged 49.

 Personal life

 On 29 October 1839, as Lord Glenlyon he married Anne Home-Drummond, daughter of Henry Home-Drummond.

 Atholl died in 1864, aged 49, from cancer of the neck, and was succeeded in his peerages and estates by his only child John.

 The Atholl Memorial Fountain in Dunkeld is dedicated to his memory.